raphamorim/rio/wa/src/README.md

 # WA

 WA is Rio window assistant.

-It mostly uses winit under the hood for all platforms besides MacOS.
-For MacOS, WA distributes a modified fork of winit with additional functionalities like Open Urls.
+WA is a fork from Winit intended to serve solely Rio terminal with addition of features and functionalities like open urls.

+Considering that WA is built for Rio only, is highly recommend don't use this crate for personal usage.
+For personal usage it's recommended use either [Winit](https://github.com/rust-windowing/winit/) or [Tao](https://github.com/tauri-apps/tao) (another fork of winit).